 Jeff and Toby Herr Fellowship Dr. Volha Bartash

-While in residence at the Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies Dr. Bartash will be working on her project entitled “Family Memories as Sources for Holocaust Studies: Daily Life and Survival Practices of the Roma in Belarusian-Lithuanian Border Region under National Socialist Occupation.”
+While in residence at the Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies Dr. Bartash will be working on her project, “Family Memories as Sources for Holocaust Studies: Daily Life and Survival Practices of the Roma in Belarusian-Lithuanian Border Region under National Socialist Occupation.”

 Dr. Bartash speaks Belarusian and Russian natively, English fluently, and possesses skills in German, Polish, Romani, and French.

-For her Jeff and Toby Herr Fellowship in the Mandel Center, Dr. Bartash will use the Museum’s extensive photo and document collections to supplement her research on the Nazi genocide of Roma, specifically how they survived, who were the most vulnerable members of the Roma community, and how inter-ethnic relations may have impacted the fate of Roma during the Nazi occupation.
-The questions Dr. Bartash wishes to answer during her time at the Center include: How did Roma first react to their Nazi occupiers and when did they realize that they were to be exterminated?
+For her Jeff and Toby Herr Fellowship in the Mandel Center, Dr. Bartash will use the Museum’s extensive photo and document collections to supplement her research on the Nazi genocide of Roma.
+The questions Dr. Bartash wishes to answer during her time at the Center include: How did Roma first react to the Nazi occupation and when did they realize that they were to be exterminated?
 Who were the defenseless members of the Roma community and why?
 And what sites in the Belarusian-Lithuanian borderlands are memorable to the remaining Roma?
-Dr. Bartash wishes to use oral histories of survivors along with information gathered at the Center to prepare an expanded memoir.

 Dr. Volha Bartash will be in residence at the Center through October 31, 2014.
 She can be contacted via email at email@example.com.